 In the map above, the non-breeding abundance of the American Robin is provided.
 No single state in the Lower 48 does not host American Robins in the non-breeding season (December through February) and several provinces of Canada.

-Audubon Christmas Bird Count trends (below) also point to fewer birds wintering in the Gulf states and the desert southwest states.
-More birds appear to be spending more time in the northern states.
-Mild winter temperatures, more available food sources, and unusual weather patterns are all likely contributing to this seasonal change.
+Audubon Christmas Bird Count trends (below) also point to fewer birds wintering in the Gulf states and the desert southwest states of the United States.
+More birds appear to be spending a significant amount of time in the northern regions during the winter months.
+Mild winter temperatures, more available food sources, and unusual weather patterns likely contribute to this seasonal change.

 Abundance Trends for the American Robin

 This map above indicates that birdwatchers are likely to see more American Robins each year if they live in the northern states.
 Those living in the southern states will see fewer robins each year.
 The data comes from the Audubon Christmas Bird Count, which applies especially to the winter months.

 Get better at bird identification in North America!